 As the saying goes, “A goal without a plan is just a wish.”
 So, if you wish to build your own eCommerce empire, having an eCommerce business plan is crucial to your success.

 But maybe you have no idea where to start.
 Of course, you don’t want to leave out something important.
-In this article, we’ll discuss how to write a well-crafted, simple business plan from scratch for your eCommerce small business and what are the key elements that should be included in it.
+In this article, we’ll show you how to build an eCommerce business plan and discuss how to write it in a well-crafted, simple way from scratch, for your eCommerce small business and what are the key elements that should be included in it.

 Let’s get started!